joelparkerhenderson/smart-criteria/README.md

   * Testable: able to be tested or tried.
   * Transparent: open, clear, and shared with the team and organization.

-Questions that may help:

-  * When is this happening?
-  * Why is the timing important?
-  * Where can participants see a timeline, or calendar, or schedule, etc.?
-  * Is there anything important that happens before this or after this?

 ## Evaluate

 Examine the work progress, the participants' performance, and changes over time, and adjust as needed.

-Alternatives:

-  * Examine: look at something carefully in order to make judgments.
-  * Edit: make changes to something in order to improve it.

 Questions that may help: